 The projected ADD is 2,244 m/day and the MDD is 4,263 m/day.
+No portion of the development has been given allocation for water supply.
 Hydraulic modelling completed by Triton shows that the development is expected to experience adequate pressures and flows.
 Hydraulic modelling is recommended to be checked when more details are known about the proposed developments.